HL7/davinci-crd/src/pagecontent/hooks.md

 ### CDS Hooks

 #### CDS Hooks Customization
 CDS Hooks is a relatively new technology and, at the time this version of the implementation guide was written, has not yet been officially published as a first release.
 It is considered a "Standard for Trial Use", meaning that it will continue to evolve based on implementer feedback and may change in ways that are not compatible with the current draft.
-As well, the initial version of the specification has focused on the core architecture and a relatively simple set of capabilities.
+As well, the initial version of the CDS Hooks specification has focused on the core architecture and a relatively simple set of capabilities.
 Additional capabilities will be introduced in future versions.

 To meet requirements identified by Da Vinci project participants, it is necessary to introduce additional capabilities above and beyond what is currently found in the CDS Hooks specification.
 This section of the CRD implementation guide describes those additional capabilities and the mechanism the implementation guide proposes to implement them.
 The purpose of these customizations is to enable testing at connectathons and to support feedback into the CDS Hooks design process.